CMSgov/ab2d-website/onboarding.md

 #### How does attestation affect your claims data?

-- PDPs can retrieve claims data for their active plan enrollees from the date of attestation onwards.
+- PDP sponsors can retrieve claims data for their active plan enrollees from the date of attestation onwards.
 Claims data prior to their attestation date will **not** be provided.
-- PDPs must have an active Attestor at all times.
+- PDP sponsors must have an active Attestor at all times.
 Your organization will not be able to receive data during periods without an active Attestor.
 Access to data will only be restored once another active CEO, CFO, or COO attests.

 #### When does attestation take effect?
-Once an organization has attested, it follows the remaining steps in the onboarding process, which include appointing a technical specialist, testing synthetic data in the sandbox, and receiving credentials.
+Once an organization attests, it follows the remaining steps in the onboarding process.
+This includes choosing a technical point of contact, testing synthetic data in the sandbox, and receiving production credentials.
 Once these steps are complete, the organization will have access to claims data starting from the attestation date.
-Claims data previous to that date won't be available.
+Claims data previous to that date will not be available.

 ## Step 2

-### Choose an AB2D Operations Specialist
+### Choose an AB2D Data Operations Specialist

-#### Your technical point of contact

-After attesting, you will need to assign an AB2D Data Operations Specialist (ADOS).
-Your ADOS will serve as the primary technical point of contact of your organization.
+Once attestation is complete, the Attestor will receive an email with instructions on how to assign an AB2D Data Operations Specialist (ADOS).
+This is a primary technical point of contact for your organization.

-#### What qualifications does the ADOS need?
+#### What are the requirements to be an ADOS?

-- Employee or vendor with authority to access and view your organization’s beneficiary data
+- Employee or vendor with authority to access and view your organization’s enrollee data
 - Expertise to connect to and retrieve data from the sandbox and production environments
 - Ability to provide static IP address(es) and/or CIDR ranges for the network/system accessing the API